 As the Beast you have a 1-point affinity in Agility.

 Let’s face it, at heart you’re an animal, with animalistic tendencies and desires, despite your best efforts to dress yourself up in humanity.
-This can range from specialized cleaning rituals to extreme sniffing, or improbably contortions.
+This can range from specialized cleaning rituals to extreme sniffing, or improbable contortions.
 Sometimes, however, it can feel great to let the inner animal off the leash and just go full frenzy.

 Going berserk is a free action that can be done once per session, at which point any damage to your Brawn and Agility is wiped away, though you take 1d4 Mind damage.
 This state of primal rage lasts for a scene, and when it’s over you have great difficulty remembering what happened during it.
 While feral, your thoughts can generally be summarised as: fight, flight, or mate.
 All your attacks deal an extra 1d6 damage.
 Occasionally you may also have trouble separating friend from foe.